HafijurRahmanBhuiyan/DengueCare_Web/README.md

-# 🏥 DengueCare – System Design Course Project (CS307)
+# 🏥 DengueCare – Web App Course Project (CSE309)

-This repository contains the complete codebase and documentation for **DengueCare**, a healthcare web application developed as part of the **System Design (CS307)** course under the supervision of **Dr. Mahady Hasan**, Department of Computer Science and Engineering.
+This repository contains the complete codebase and documentation for **DengueCare**, a healthcare web application developed as part of the **Web App (CSE309)** course under the supervision of **Abu Syed**, Department of Computer Science and Engineering.

 ---